 Are any meals included in the cost of the program?

 Each residency will have two catered meals, one at the beginning and the other at the end of the first week.
 Other than these meals, you will be responsible for your own meals throughout each residency.

 The most economical solution is to take the local bus.
 Vancouver has a very good and reliable public transit system, one of the best in the world, according to its users.
 Alternatively, you may rent a car from the airport, hire taxis, or use a car-sharing program such as Evo or Modo.

 There is a $1,000, non-refundable deposit due by April 1, prior to the first residency.
 The remaining cost of the program is divided into four equal payments that coincide with each on-campus residency and are due by the first day of their respective residencies.

 How does payment work for the Capstone Retreat?

-Payment for the Capstone Retreat is due by the end of your fourth residency.
+Payment for the Capstone Retreat is due by the first day of the retreat.

 How much will books cost?

 Book prices tend to fall between $85 and $200 CAD per course.